 Your new scar will require sunscreen for the rest of your life.
 Start using sunscreen after 4 weeks.
 Protect it with a scarf or clothing before that time.

 If you had a stent placed, you may drive when you no longer have pain in the groin for at least 3 days.
-Do not drive when taking narcotic pain medicine.
+Do not drive when taking opioid pain medicine.

 How to Prevent Carotid Artery Disease